ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 After such an introduction, let's talk technical again.
 In the last chapter we issued a new currency and exchanged CLN to CC calling `insertCLNtoMarketMaker`.
 Do you remember that [transaction](https://ropsten.etherscan.io/tx/0x350fe7bad490baa8a0446c8f5f76bb913b8238fcd882832bb7b4b3e354d1b9c6)?
 Here I exchanged 1000 CLN for ~1339 CC.
 But if you have created your currency with a different supply, the exchange rate is going to be different too.
 For example Mark [created](https://etherscan.io/tx/0xe444c7b274e937bf97484d480c6eb5d0859e5754164ea911c68138280364234d) a currency with a total supply of 10,000 so when he [inserted](https://etherscan.io/tx/0xb565b4f820efd0298158d023a43ef28b9cfc5caf62b4a1fc17bf0169a324003f) 100 CLN he received only ~3 TAC (his Community Currency).
 Then he asked me why he got only 3 TAC for 100 CLN.
 We dive soon into that, but the intuition here is because his currency has much smaller supply, every TAC token is much more valuable than my CC.

 At the last chapter we eventually open the market for public.
 As a recap let's explore `CurrencyFactory` through Etherscan's read contracts [tab](https://ropsten.etherscan.io/address/0x7b2cbec58653aaf79842b80ed184b2ecb4e17d59#readContract).
 Here you see contract's data and the view functions that can be called because they don't mutate contract's state.
 My CC address is `0x8611c307F3b88040Aa4E73E8e2c5DB303ca81701`, let's see if `CurrencyFactory` supports this token.
 I fill this address in the fields next to `supportsToken` function and press query.
-It supposed to be no screenshot tutorial but because it's the first time I use this tab, I'm providing one :smile:
+Here how it looks:

 ![etherscan_read](../assets/etherscan_read.png)